Twotwu/Sql-data-warehouse-project-1/docs/data_catalogue.md

 **The Gold Layer** is for business level use and follows business assumptions.
 It consist of Fact table and Dimension table.
+These tables purpose is for analysis and reporting.

 1. **Gold.dim_customers** : Contains customer demographic detials.